 Are millennial managers more likely to support ditching a full time officeSupport for collaborative workspaces over full time offices is widespread across the age groups, however the study found that Millennial and late Gen Z managers are up to 27% more likely than Baby Boomers and managers from older generations to support ditching the office for a more modern way of working.

-The study shows that support for collaborative workspaces over a fulltime office is strong among managers across the United Kingdom but is most keenly felt in London, where 85% agreed with this statement.
+Which parts of the UK are most keen on collaborative workspaces?The study shows that support for collaborative workspaces over a fulltime office is strong among managers across the United Kingdom but is most keenly felt in London, where 85% agreed with this statement.
 Interestingly, managers in Northern Ireland (63%) and Wales (65%) are somewhat less likely than the national average to see the benefits.

 How have UK employees found working from home during the pandemic

 SkillsetsThe majority of workers said that they have used their problem solving (73%), negotiation (66%), people management (60%) and communications skills (58%) more often or at the same level since working from home due to Covid-19.
 Many also believe that their problem solving (30%) and negotiation (24%) skills have improved overall.
 A significant number of workers believe that their communications (37%) and people management (29%) skills have decreased.

 Technology challenges86% of the 1,000 workers polled said that they have faced significant technology or communications challenges at least once when trying to maintain ?business as normal” while working from home.

 Share this story